Hadleigh, Essex: Salvation Army Farm Colony

 The colony was established in Hadleigh in 1891 by William Booth, a preacher who founded the Salvation Army Christian organisation.
 He believed every human being should have food and shelter and published a plan to rescue the destitute from the squalor of London.
 His vision was that the poor would be given board and lodgings in a City Colony in exchange for a day's work.
 They could then move to a Farm Colony where they would be trained to work the land and run their own smallholdings.
 Then finally they could progress to Overseas Colonies, running smallholdings abroad.

 The trial City Colony was set up in Whitechapel in 1889 and two years later Booth put down a deposit on land in Hadleigh for his Farm Colony.
 Starting with 800 acre of land, later expanding to 3200 acre, the farm was home to 200 colonists by the end of its first year.

 Existing farm buildings were renovated and new dormitories, a bathhouse, laundry, reading room, hospital and religious meeting house were built.
 As well as farming and market gardening, colonists were taught brickmaking, pottery and construction skills.

 Today the colony operates an employment training centre for people who have special training needs, and accepts referrals from Social Services and the Employment Service.
 The aim is to create a realistic working environment, with the intention of helping clients gain the skills necessary for work elsewhere.
 Employment at the training centre – reminiscent of the colony's origins – includes horticulture, carpentry, catering, office skills and estate management.

 Governance

+There are two tiers of local government covering South Benfleet, at district and non-metropolitan county level: Castle Point Borough Council and Essex County Council.

+Hadleigh was an ancient parish in the Rochford Hundred of Essex.
+When elected parish and district councils were established in 1894, Hadleigh was given a parish council and included in the Rochford Rural District.
+In 1929 the parish and its neighbours South Benfleet and Thundersley were removed from the rural district and united to become Benfleet Urban District.
+The three parishes were thereafter classed as urban parishes and so were no longer eligible to have parish councils, with the lowest elected tier of local government being Benfleet Urban District Council.

-On 1 April 1974 as a result of the Local Government Act 1972, Hadleigh parish was abolished and, along with Canvey Island, South Benfleet, and Thundersley has formed the local government district and borough of Castle Point.
-As of the 2010 general election, the Member of Parliament representing the parliamentary constituency of Castle Point (created in 1983) is Rebecca Harris of the Conservative Party.
+Benfleet Urban District was abolished in 1974 under the Local Government Act 1972, becoming part of the new district of Castle Point.
+As part of the 1974 reforms the former urban district became unparished.
+Castle Point Borough Council is therefore the lowest elected tier of local government covering Hadleigh.

-Hadleigh elects 1 seat to Essex County Council.
-As of 2009, the seat is held by Jillian Reeves of the Conservative Party.
-Within Castle Point Borough Council, Hadleigh is represented by six councillors elected from the two wards of St James and Victoria.